Copyright 2018-2025 Xanadu Quantum Technologies Inc.

 ascending pass order with no duplicates

-* The string "all-mlir": To output information about all compilation passes at the MLIR level only
+* The string ``"all-mlir"``: To provide information at each stage of compilation with respect to user-specified transforms exclusively at the MLIR level

 .. note::